ldunham1/coding_guidelines/README.md

 ## Line length:

 80-120 characters is usually fine.
-Just avoid lines that need vertical scrolling.
+Just avoid lines that need horizontal scrolling.

 Use parentheses for line continuations.